16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 25% chromium, 7% nickel

-2507 stainless steel is widely used in water desalination, oil and gas production, petrochemical, and marine sector.
+2507 stainless steel is widely used in water desalination, oil and gas production, petrochemical, and the marine sector.
 Some common applications include cargo tanks, hydraulic piping, heat exchangers, fasteners, spiral wound gaskets, storage vessels, and lifting and pulley equipment.

 Frequently Asked Questions